In 1932, Katharine Hepburn arrived in Hollywood.

 Life with Susan

-The Brontosaurus begins to crumble, and David’s hard work of the last several years falls to the ground.
+The Brontosaurus begins to crumble.
+David’s hard work of the last several years falls to the ground.

 But it most certainly won’t be boring.